YangPiCui/3DPrinterCalibrationAndTuning/Raise3D_Pro2/README.md

 Print the calibration object in folder "CalibrationObjects/DualExtruderCalibration".
 Use Cura instead of Raise3D Pro2's console to apply these settings.

-### Tune Temperature
-Stack the [Smart compact temperature calibration Towers](https://www.thingiverse.com/thing:2729076) on top of each other in Cura.
-Make sure you import the models only (without importing profiles)!
-Once imported, use "Extensions" -> "Post Processing" -> "ChangeAtZ" to set the temperatures at different heights (1.4mm, 11.4mm, 21.4mm ...).
-Infill = 15%;
-Support = No;
-Build Plate Adhesion = Skirt;
-> Printing Temperature = 210/210 Celsius;
-> Initial / Final Printing Temperature / Standby Temperature = 210/210; // Set this to be equal to the print temperature to decrease print time.
-> Build Plate Temperature = 35;  //[reference](https://all3dp.com/2/the-best-pla-print-temperature-how-to-achieve-it/)  | [Correct elephant foot and print edge bending.]
-> Z Hop after Extruder Switch Height = 0mm/0mm;  // None zero value cases layers to misalign.

 ### Calibrate Flow Rate [Print Some Test Objects At This Step]  ([reference](https://e3d-online.dozuki.com/Guide/Flow+rate+%28Extrusion+multiplier%29+calibration+guide./89))
 [FlowRateCalibration.3mf](CalibrationObjects/FlowRateCalibration.3mf) Make sure you import the models only (without importing profiles)!
 Wall Line Count = 2;